CrabMen/CMPageTitleView/README.md

 ## <a id="support"></a>Support this repo
 * [**★Star**](#) this repo
+If you find somes bugs or need some new functions,please issue me

 ## License
 CMPageTitleView is available under the MIT license.
 See the LICENSE file for more info.